socallinuxexpo/scale-network/switch-configuration/README.md

 FIBER   &lt;port&gt; &lt;vlan_name&gt;[,&lt;vlan_name&gt;...] &lt;trunktype&gt;
 ```

-## config/routers/{backups,to_push}/&lt;name&gt;
+## config/routers/{backups,to_push}/\<name>

 These directories contain backups of the routers (backups) and staged configurations to be pushed onto the
 routers (to_push).

 It has been decided not to pursue templated generated configurations for routers because the small number of
 routers and the effort to implement such do not make sense.
-The routers currently use \"bespoke\" configurations
+The routers currently use "bespoke" configurations
 that are generated/modified by hand.

 Any time a configuration is changed on a router, it should be backed up to the routers/backups directory.